Sally Little

 Sally Little (born 12 October 1951) is a South African-born professional golfer.
-She became a member of the LPGA Tour in 1971 and won 15 LPGA Tour events, including two major championship, during her career.
+She became a member of the LPGA Tour in 1971 and won 15 LPGA Tour events, including two major championships, during her career.
 In 2016, she became the first female golfer from South Africa inducted into the South African Hall of Fame.

-Personal life
+Early life

 Little was born in Cape Town.
-She became a United States citizen in August 1982.
+As a girl, Gary Player encouraged her to play golf.
+Little originally resisted but after she broke her leg at the age of 15 golf was the only sport she could play.
+She began playing golf the following year.
+Little told The Plain Dealer, "Gary encouraged me when I was 13, but I didn't listen until I was 16.
+I broke my leg when I was 15 and could only play golf and became interested."

 Amateur career

 She was the low individual at the 1970 World Amateur Team Championship and won the South African Match Play and Stroke Play titles that same year.
 As an amateur, she tied for fifth at the 1971 Lady Carling Open.

 Professional career

 Little joined the LPGA Tour in 1971 and was named LPGA Rookie of the Year.
 Her first professional win was at the 1976 Women's International.
 Little holed a shot from a greenside bunker on the 72nd hole to edge Jan Stephenson by one shot.